behreajj/AsepriteAddons/commands/README.md

 - `ungroupLayers`: Sets the parent of layers in the active layer to their grandparent, if any.

+- `uniqueTileset`: If the active layer is a tile map, duplicates the tile set used by the layer.
+Assigns an ID to the duplicate's `properties` and names the duplicate based on that ID.
+Updates the layer reference to the duplicate tile set.

 ## Palette

 - `cycleSwatchLeft`: If the foreground color has an exact palette match, moves the palette swatch to the left.
 Does not trigger a palette remap.